Phoebe Waller-Bridge

-Phoebe Mary Waller-Bridge (born 14 July 1985) is an English actress and screenwriter.
-She is best known as the creator, head writer, and star of the BBC sitcom Fleabag (2016–2019), which was based on her one-woman show of the same name.
-She was also showrunner, head writer, and executive producer of the first season of Killing Eve (2018–2022), which she adapted for television.
+Phoebe Mary Waller-Bridge (born 14 July 1985) is an English actress, screenwriter, and producer.
+As the creator, writer, and lead star of the comedy series Fleabag (2016–2019), she won various accolades, including three Primetime Emmy Awards, two Golden Globes, and a BAFTA TV.
+She received further Emmy and Golden Globe nominations for writing and producing the spy thriller series Killing Eve (2018–2022).

-For Fleabag, Waller-Bridge received the British Academy Television Award for Best Female Comedy Performance, three Emmy Awards (Outstanding Lead Actress in a Comedy Series, Outstanding Writing for a Comedy Series, and Outstanding Comedy Series), and two Golden Globe Awards (Best Actress – Television Series Musical or Comedy and Best Television Series – Musical or Comedy).

-Waller-Bridge also created, wrote, and starred in the Channel 4 comedy series Crashing (2016).
-She appeared in the comedy series The Café (2011–2013) and the second season of Broadchurch (2015).
-She has appeared in films such as Albert Nobbs (2011), The Iron Lady (2011), Goodbye Christopher Robin (2017), and as the droid L3-37 in the Star Wars film Solo: A Star Wars Story (2018).
-She also contributed to the screenplay of the James Bond film No Time to Die (2021).
+Waller-Bridge also created, wrote, and starred in the comedy series Crashing (2016).
+She also acted in the comedy series The Café (2011–2013), in the second season of Broadchurch (2015), and in the films Albert Nobbs (2011), The Iron Lady (2011), Goodbye Christopher Robin (2017), and Solo: A Star Wars Story (2018).
+She contributed to the screenplay of the James Bond film No Time to Die (2021) and starred in the adventure film Indiana Jones and the Dial of Destiny (2023).

 Early life

 Phoebe Mary Waller-Bridge was born in Hammersmith, London, on 14 July 1985, the daughter of Michael Cyprian Waller-Bridge, founder of the electronic trading platform Tradepoint, and Theresa Mary, daughter of Sir John Edward Longueville Clerke, 12th Baronet, employed by the Worshipful Company of Ironmongers.
 The Bridge, later Waller-Bridge, family were soldiers and clergymen, who came to rank among the landed gentry of Cuckfield in Sussex.
 Her grandfather, Cyprian Waller-Bridge (1918-1960), "a Wodehousian sort of character... 'the eccentric son of an eccentric vicar'", was an actor and BBC announcer.
 On her father's side, she is a descendant of the Revd Sir Egerton Leigh, 2nd Baronet, and a distant relative of politician and author Egerton Leigh, Conservative MP for Mid Cheshire from 1873 to his death in 1876.

-Waller-Bridge grew up in London's Ealing district, and has two siblings: an older sister named Isobel Waller-Bridge, a composer with whom she has collaborated, and a younger brother named Jasper Waller-Bridge.
+Waller-Bridge grew up in Ealing, London, and has two siblings: an older sister, Isobel Waller-Bridge, a composer, with whom she has collaborated; and a younger brother, Jasper; they were born in 1984 and 1987 respectively.
 Her parents are divorced.
-She was educated at St Augustine's Priory, a Catholic independent school for girls, followed by the independent sixth form college DLD College London in the Marylebone area of London.
-She graduated from the Royal Academy of Dramatic Art in London.
+She was educated at St Augustine's Priory, an independent Catholic school for girls, followed by the independent sixth form college DLD College London in the Marylebone area of London.
+In 2006, she graduated from the Royal Academy of Dramatic Art in London.